Izik-Martinez/functions_exercises/README.md

 Exercise #2
 Created an if statement within the function so a length of 0 would return "null" instead of undefined.
 Once again, I didn't need to use "else" because 'return' stops the rest of function from executing anyway.

+Exercise #3
+The goal of this funcion is to return a new string with the first character capitalized.